AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translation-modified-topics-6234.md

     A confirmation message is displayed showing that the topic has been sent for translation.

 1. Navigate to the translation project in the Project console.
 A new translation job card is created in the folder.
-Select the ellipsis to see the assets of the folder.
+Select the ellipsis to view the assets of the folder.

     ![](images/incremental-job-new.png){width="300" align="left"}